Abjad/presentations/acm2015codegeneration/outline.md

 Generating LilyPond Code via Python to Create Music Notation Documents

 ##Abstract (not more than 500 words)
 LilyPond is a modular, extensible, programmable music notation document compiler that converts text input into automatically formatted graphic output.
-The Abjad API for Formalized Score Control -- which extends the Python programming language with an open-source, object-oriented model of common-practice music notation that enables users to build music notation documents through the aggregation of elemental music notation objects -- generates LilyPond input syntax.
+The Abjad API for Formalized Score Control -- which extends the Python programming language with an open-source, object-oriented model of common-practice music notation that enables users to build music notation documents through the aggregation of elemental music notation objects -- generates well-formed LilyPond input syntax.

 ## Regarding LilyPond syntax